 Professor Kaz Stuart

-Kaz is the College's Director of Learning, and joined the College in January 2022.
+Kaz is the College's Director of Learning and the Centre for Quality Practice.
+Kaz joined the College in January 2022.

 Kaz brings a depth of research experience from previous roles as the Director of the Centre for Research in Health and Society at the University of Cumbria and Head of Research at Brathay Trust.
 Kaz is well-grounded in work with young people, having been a practitioner and manager in primary, secondary and special education, as well as social care, youth work, and outdoor education.
 These experiences fuel her passion for high quality services enabling young people to flourish.